The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Context

 \section{Context}

 Across the globe, many governments and legislative bodies are actively working to regulate the development and use of \newabbr{AI}{Artificial Intelligence}, cf. \citet{reutersAITracker2023}.
-For instance, President Biden's recent executive order on `safe, secure, and trustworthy AI' issued in October 2023\footnote{Executive Order (EO)-14110 was first released by the White House on October 30th, 2023.
-Full draft and text can be found here: \citet{BidenAIEO2023}.} was quickly followed by a similar announcement from the \newabbr{EU}{European Union} in which the EU members unanimously reached a \textit{political agreement} to regulate AI\footnote{Commonly known as the `\textbf{EU-AI Act}', this legislation is expected to go into effect in 2025 or 2026 and has been hailed by many as the first comprehensive legislation for TAI.} (\citet{europarlAIAct}).
+For instance, President Biden's recent executive order on `safe, secure, and trustworthy AI' issued in October 2023 \{\textbf{Update \textit{\lastupdate}: Unfortunately, this executive order has been revoked by the 47th President of the United States}\} \footnote{\textbf{Update \textit{\lastupdate}:} Presidential Executive Order (EO)-14110 was first released by the White House on October 30th, 2023 and unfortunately later revoked by the 47th President of the United States on January 20th, 2025.
+The full draft can be obtained here \citet{BidenAIEO2023} or \citet{BidenAIEO2023UCSB}.} was quickly followed by a similar announcement from the \newabbr{EU}{European Union} in which the EU members unanimously reached a \textit{political agreement} to regulate AI\footnote{Commonly known as the `\textbf{EU-AI Act}', this legislation is expected to go into effect in 2025 or 2026 and has been hailed by many as the first comprehensive legislation for TAI.} (\citet{europarlAIAct}).

 The primary impetus behind the ongoing regulation of AI is the wide-ranging impact it will have on every facet of human life.
 In essence, AI in conjunction with existing/emerging technologies such as \newabbr{IoT}{Internet of Things}, 5G/6G\footnote{6G telecommunication network paradigms are still in the research stage, cf. \citet{jiang2021road}.
 Generally speaking, 6G's mission is to build the communication platform which a hybrid world consisting of physical and digital realities, e.g. \newabbr{AR}{Augmented Reality}, can function, seamlessly.
 Commercial 6G is expected to arrive in late 2020s or early 2030s, cf. \citet{Ericsson6G}.}, and \newabbr{DX}{Digital transformation} is poised to impact the so-called \newabbr{4IR}{Fourth Industrial Revolution}, cf. \citet{philbeck2018fourth, french20214th}.